 Bert’s Coffee Brew Guide

-Bert: A trusty starting point is a 1:15–1:17 coffee-to-water ratio by weight.
-That’s ~16–18 g coffee per 8 oz (240 ml) cup.
-Water temp: 195–205°F (90–96°C).
+Bert: My default groove is a 1:15–1:17 coffee-to-water ratio by weight.
+That’s roughly 16–18 g coffee per 8 oz (240 ml) cup.
+Water temp in the sweet spot: 195–205°F (90–96°C).
+Start there, then slide the grind and ratio until your taste buds dance.

 Hot Brew Basics